 That said, the surrounding views are utterly affecting: teeming miles of thickset forest and uninhabited vastness, which cracks and creeps like a Macbethian nightmare.
 I approach a woman who looks and smells about 130 years old, all toothless and crumpled.
 She yelps and yaps at me, though I have no idea why.
 I pick up a snow globe about the size of a golf ball and ask how much.
 She takes out a piece of paper and scribbles 150, which is about £15.
 For a communist country, this old-timer’s got capitalism nailed.
 The one thing about Chinese traders is that they won’t let you leave without a sale – a game I’m always happy to play.
 So, we go back and forth, to and fro, up and down, until she finally sells at £1.50, which is the best haggle of my life.
 Welcome to the free market, grandma.

-If it seems as though I didn’t warm to China, something’s gone wrong, because I really did.
+This probably all sounds like I didn’t warm to China.
+But I really did.
 I loved it more than words can do justice.
 Was it the China of my mind?
 In flashes, yes, but that doesn’t matter, because the China I now know is the place on the map and the place on these pages.

 I wrote a similar article for a newspaper.
 My editor said “Your criticisms of the Chinese government are jarring,” to which I replied “Great, job done, here’s my invoice.”
 “No,” she said, “I want you to edit it.”
 This put me in an awkward position, because I couldn’t change my experience, my perception, what I saw, what I felt, or who I spoke to.
 I couldn’t change my truth.
 There’s a reason I decided not to concentrate on things like the cuisine – because it’s not important.
 Food may be the great metaphor for life, but China is blessed with having bottomless metaphor everywhere you turn.
 And if you’re the type of person who finds interest in great walls, not in the psychological nuances of a nation, that’s fine, you’ll love China too, because it’s a Lazy Susan of choice and depth and sweet and sour.

 The drive back to the airport is marked by deafening silence.
 Even the stasis of millions stuck in traffic somehow has meaning here.
 China’s past and present is a cautionary tale, a parable of how not to run a country.
-You only have to open a newspaper to see what’s going on.
-Corruption is rife, mainly because capitalism is the still the country’s dirty secret.
+Corruption is rife, mainly because capitalism is its worst-kept secret.
 China is a nation in the closet.
 There’s money, fathomless money, but it’s traded in bribes, blackmail and backhanders.
 China may appear to have a communist government that preaches the tenets Maoism, but it’s more capitalistic than you or I will ever be.
 In fact, the only western pretension that it hasn’t adopted is charity.
 The bourgeoisie has found the monkey’s paw, but the proletariat are too faithful to their past, their ideals, to rock the corporate boat.
 They fear change and officialdom.
 Theirs is a world where a dead man is still in power; where people are privately well-read, but publicly well-Red; and where questioning authority besmirches filial piety and face.
 And this tragic complexity is what makes the country so damn beautiful.

 An old woman sweeps the road with a brush made of twig.
 Her pace is painful, going nowhere, just like the traffic.
 The sight is oddly bizarre, as unremarkable and mundane as the grey office buildings, but it sums up the China of my mind.
 As the car passes by, I can see she looks frail, almost ghostlike, dressed in traditional garb and a conical hat.
 This woman personifies the Chinese struggle, her life no doubt spent doing the same Sisyphean task.
 And though she looks trapped, destined to eke out her days retreading the same steps, you sense she knows the entire story of China as well as she knows that road.
 And I can’t wait to go down it again.